jinryan/ConcurrentHTTPServer/README.md

 - `Server`: Addison-Ryan Server Java/1.21 (the name of this server)
 - `Last-Modified`: the date the requested resource was last modified, for use with caching using the request header `If-Modified-Since`
 - `WWW-Authenticate`: a conditional header that appears if the requested resource required authorization and no authorization header was inputted
+- `Connection`: a conditional header that appears with the value "keep-alive" if the connection was kept alive
+- `Transfer-Encoding`: a conditional header which appears in the case of a POST request.
+The server uses CGI and the response is in a chunked transfer encoded format
 - `Content-Type`: the MIME type of content returned
 - `Content-Length`: the length in bytes of the response body (excluding headers)
-- `Transfer-Encoding`: a conditional header which appears in the case of a POST request.
-The server uses CGI and the response is in a chunked transfer encoded format
 - **Response Body**: the response body begins with a double carriage line return feed, and contains the requested resource, as specified in `Content-Type` and `Content-Length`

 ### Simple Benchmarking